Josue Marquez: Esteban De Jesus

 On his next fight, Marquez would face his biggest test until that time, up and coming Puerto Rican prospect and future WBC Lightweight champion of the world, Esteban De Jesus, who was undefeated and untied in 20 bouts.
 De Jesus was a rising star in Puerto Rico, the rest of Latin America and the United States when he and Marquez first boxed each other, on July 24, only a month and four days after Marquez had won the national championship.

 In a twelve round fight, De Jesus took the title away from Marquez, winning by a points decision.

 The two had a rematch on September 4, once again in San Juan.
 De Jesus was again deemed winner on points after twelve rounds to retain the national Lightweight title.

 Marquez followed those two confrontations with a draw against George Foster, who was 13-5 before their December 3 bout at the Felt Forum in New York, and a split decision win on January 21, 1972 against well regarded trial-horse Doc McClendon, 8-7-1, also at the Felt Forum, before challenging De Jesus for a second time; their third bout overall, with De Jesus' Puerto Rican national title on the line was fought not in Puerto Rico, but at the Felt Forum in New York City, on May 21 of 1972.
 Once again, Marquez was defeated by De Jesus, this time by a twelfth round knockout.
-The referee for the third De Jesus-Marquez bout was Arthur Mercante.
+The referee for the third De Jesus-Marquez bout was Arthur Mercante Sr.

 Marquez then met a debutant boxer, Radames Checo, in a mismatch held on July 28 at Caguas, Puerto Rico.
 Marquez beat Checo by ten round unanimous decision, and Checo would go on to lose all fourteen of his professional boxing bouts.